ozairs/apiconnect/oauth-token-mgmt/README.md

 	```
 	[]
 	```
 5. Use the **OAuth Refresh Token** request to obtain a new access token when an access token is expired without going through the OAuth handshake again.
-If you still have the  **OAuth Password** response, copy the refresh token onto your clipboard (otherwise submit the request again).
+Submit the **OAuth Password** request again.

 6. Open the **OAuth Refresh Token** request and paste the refresh token into the existing field within the *Body*.
 This will return both a new access token and refresh token.
 	```